 ST. PAUL’S GLOBAL MISSION

 In 2014, four members of St. Paul’s traveled to Léogâne, Haiti on a medical and educational mission with the Parish of the Epiphany.
-Over the past six years, eleven parishioners have traveled on seven different mission trips, developing ongoing partnerships with multiple organizations in Haiti.
-Since 2014, we have applied for and received multiple grants through the Episcopal Diocese of MA, plus designated our own fundraising to support these organizations, donating over $50,000 over the past six years.
+Since then, eleven parishioners have traveled on seven different mission trips and developed ongoing partnerships with multiple organizations in Haiti.
+Although we have not been able to travel to Haiti since 2019 due to civil unrest and the pandemic, we continue to provide financial support to the organizations.
+We have applied for and received multiple grants through the Episcopal Diocese of MA, plus designated our own fundraising to support these organizations, donating over $90,000 since our partnership started.

 FSIL: NURSING TRAINING